 A strong, standout website is key to grabbing your reader’s attention and letting them know more about you and how to buy your ebook.
 You don’t need to be a professional web designer to create a killer website — free providers such as WordPress and Wix offer customizable off-the-shelf templates almost anyone can use.

 When creating your website, there are four important things to keep in mind:

 Keep it clear and simple 🔍

-A site that has all the bells and whistles of fancy fonts and complicated navigations may actually end up being difficult to use and people will just click off because they can’t find anything.
-Use typography and colors that allow any text to be easily read but that are also in-keeping with your brand and keep navigations simple and intuitive.
+A site with all the bells and whistles of fancy fonts and complicated navigations may actually end up being difficult to use, and people will just click off because they can’t find anything.
+Use typography and colors that allow any text to be easily read but also in-keeping with your brand and keep navigations simple and intuitive.

 Make your retailer links prominent 💳

 Since sales are your ultimate goal, it should be effortless for readers visiting your site to purchase your ebook.
 There’s no need to overdo it and fatigue users with excessive self-advertisement pop-ups.
 Simply ensure that links to retailers are clearly signposted and presented in an organized and eye-catching way.

 Always capture visitor details 📧

 Install pop-ups or sign-up links to collect contact details so you can stay on users’ radars.
 Improve your chances by creating a ‘lead magnet,’ offering something in return for them signing up.
 This could be a piece of exclusive writing or a handy template — you know what will best appeal to your audience.